Terradue/doc-challenges/source/userguide.rst

 -  Notifications: notifications of the logged user.

-The menu bar is updated according to the user logged in (administrator will have the Settings |image: homepage.png| button available).
+The menu bar is updated according to the user logged in (administrator will have the Settings |homepage.png| button available).

 Menu bar
 --------